-I think the “what” suggests that the book was based upon the bible, but the “where” still remains unconfirmed and even contested between a few.
-Much like The Tree of Life in The Garden of Eden being argued about in terms of ownership, Narnia has been suggested its roots go back to the following destinations:
+I think the “what” suggests that the book was based on the bible, but the “where” still remains unconfirmed and even contested between a few.
+Much like The Tree of Life in The Garden of Eden being argued about in terms of ownership, Narnia has been suggested its roots go back to either of the following destinations:

 - Narnia (Italy)

 - Durham (UK)

 With me being from Durham and loving the book I fell into a drowning sea of confirmation bias.
 Just because you want something to be true, it doesn’t necessarily make it true.
 So with that being said, I’ll just throw out what I found, your honours.